PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Padded Crossbars

-Factory padding helps, but most isn't wide enough to properly distribute weight.
-For boats over 50 pounds, I still flip them hull-up.
+Factory padding helps, but most factory bar covering is not wide enough to properly distribute weight for hull-down transport.
+For boats over 50 pounds, flip them hull up even with padded bars.
+Consider upgrading to aftermarket pads that provide four to six inches of contact width.

 J-Cradles (J-Bars)